someweisguy/esp_dmx/README.md

 dmx_sniffer_enable(DMX_NUM_2, sniffer_pin);
 ```

-Break and mark after break timings are reported to the DMX sniffer when it is enabled.
+Break and mark-after-break timings are reported to the DMX sniffer when it is enabled.
 To read data from the DMX sniffer call `dmx_sniffer_get_data()`.
 This will wait until the sniffer receives a packet and copy the sniffer data so that it may be processed by the user.
 If data is copied, this function will return `true`.

 ```c
 dmx_sniffer_data_t sniffer_data;